sethb0/ven2-forest/README.md

 1. Clone the repo.
 1.  `npm install`
+1. Copy `lite.render.js` from `node_modules/viz.js` to `public`.
+The build toolchain does not make this easy to do automatically.
 1.  `npm run electron:build`
 1. The installation package will be in the `dist_electron` subdirectory.
 As configured, that will be a MacOS `.dmg` file.